Machy8/Grid/docs/element-radius.md

 # Element radius

-A few classes with which you can easily change the border-radius
+A few classes with which you can easily change the border-radius.

 - **No radius:** square
 - **Rounded:** rounded-(1-4 always increased by 2)